How to Remove Malware from a WordPress Website: Step by Step Guide

 Once you are convinced that your site has been infected with a malware, create a backup of your site immediately.
 You can use FTP client, your web hosting provider’s backup service, backup plugins or any other way to download a copy of your entire site including the website files, media files, database, themes, plugins, etc. the reason you need to pay immediate attention is because your web hosting provider may delete your entire site anytime if they detect malicious content.
 This is the standard procedure in some cases to prevent other systems on their network from getting infected.
 Once you have a copy of your website, you can move to the next step knowing that if anything goes wrong, you at least have a copy of your site.

 I’d suggest you to run the scan on your locally downloaded backup.
-You can use a* goodn antivirus system and a malware scanner like McAfee to detect and fix malware problems associated with your website files.
+You can use a good antivirus system and a malware scanner like McAfee to detect and fix malware problems associated with your website files.
 If the scan is successful then remove the detected virus or malware from your WordPress site files and change your password and re-upload site files.
 Otherwise you can also use an antiviru WordPress Plugin to find and remove malware from your host itself.

 Step 3: Remove the detected Malware